deanrad/meteor-promise-docs/README.md

 # How Does it Work ?
 So let me explain some of the *magic* going on here.

-First, the version of `Meteor.call` being used is an enhanced one provided by `deanius:promise`.
+First, the version of `Meteor.call` being used is an enhanced one provided by `okgrow:promise`.
 It allows you to omit the final callback parameter, and instead provides a Promise for the result.
 Promises are effectively the same as callbacks, but instead of handling the response in one method like this: